 Chapter 1 contains the laws governing the organization and operation of the Department and Fish & Wildlife Commission, authority and jurisdiction, finances, fines and penalties, state-federal partnerships and the Interstate Wildlife Violator Compact.

 Chapter 2 contains the laws governing the issuance and use of wildlife licenses and permits for hunting, fishing and trapping as well as those governing License Agents.

 Chapter 3 contains the laws - restrictions and regulations - pertaining to hunting, fishing and trapping in Montana.

-Other regulations passed by the Department and Commission are printed as the annual regulations, and can be found under the appropriate headings of this site (e.g., "Hunting", " Fishing", etc.), as well as printing and distributed through MFWP offices and authorized license agents.
+Other regulations passed by the Department and Commission are printed as the annual regulations, and can be found under the appropriate headings of this site (e.g., "Hunting", " Fishing", etc.), as well as printing and distributed through FWP offices and authorized license agents.

 Chapter 4 covers permits, restrictions and regulations as they pertain to commercial activities that involve wildlife or wildlife-related activities, such as Alternative Livestock, Game Bird Farms, Taxidermy, Fur Farms, etc.

 Chapter 5 deals with laws for the protection and conservation of wildlife, for instance, non-game wildlife, endangered species, importation, introduction and transplantation of species, stream protection, TIP-MONT (Fish and Wildlife Crimestoppers), etc.

 Montana Fish, Wildlife & Parks also has jurisdiction over state park sites and other property it owns, as well as many outdoor recreational activities, such as boating, snowmobiling, and Off-Highway Vehicle operations.
 FWP also enforces the laws pertaining to recreational use of streams and caves.

 Title 23 of the Montana Code is where you'll find the laws pertaining to parks and recreation.